 Introduction

-, almost every company has faced issue of employee turnover. of HR are concerned that they will not have for their organization’s needs and that it will hinder the company’s ability to its goals and stick to its strategy.
+Currently, almost every company has faced the issue of employee turnover.
+75% of Human Resources managers are concerned that they will not have enough the human capital needed for their organization’s needs and that it will hinder the company’s ability to achieve its goals and stick to its strategy.
 At the same time, 70% of employees are not satisfied with their jobs and feel that they were not prepared for their careers.

 Exhibit 1

-It isto understand what drives people away from their jobs.
-Employee turnover directly affects a business bottom line, and high turnover is one of costliest expenses that a company incurs.
-When asked question of why individuals left their jobs, more than 40% of employees attributed it to the lack of future career opportunities.
+It is imperative to understand what drives people away from their jobs.
+Employee turnover directly affects a business’s bottom line, and high turnover is one of costliest expenses that a company incurs.
+When asked the question of why individuals left their jobs, more than 40% of employees attributed it to the lack of future career opportunities.
 Many people choose their field of study at a university based on what they want to do after graduation, especially if it is a STEM field, medical or law track, or business degree.
-However, there are many instances when people either find work in a somewhat related field or choose a completely new path for their career. , more often than not people have to acquire a completely new set of skills.
-Some to graduate schools before .
-However, those who do not may hinder their ability to succeed in the field due to .
-Subsequently that results ,
+However, there are many instances when people either find work in a somewhat related field or choose a completely new path for their career.
+With the second option, more often than not people have to acquire a completely new set of skills.
+Some choose to attend graduate schools before acquiring the job.
+However, those who do not attain a higher degree, may hinder their ability to succeed in the field due to not having the adequate knowledge to pursue the new profession.
+Subsequently that results in a decrease in job satisfaction, which can lead to a change of career.

-recent study administered by New York Fed staff revealed that more and more college graduates are underemployed, meaning that they work a job that is not connected to their field of study or does not a college degree at all. one’sThis report answers the question of how a achelor’s egree affects employee turnover.
-We identified college degree, age, marital status, gender, and as the main factors that affect the probability of a person’s change .
+A recent study administered by New York Fed staff revealed that more and more college graduates are underemployed, meaning that they work in a job that is not connected to their field of study, or one that does not require a college degree at all.
+The study shows that one’s degree does not determine the job one will have.
+Thus, we want to look at how one’s college major and the relatedness of the job to the acquired degree affect employee turnover as well as other possibly confounding factors.
+This report answers the question of how a bachelor’s degree affects employee turnover.
+We identified college degree, degree of work relatedness, age, marital status, gender, and parental status as the main factors that affect the probability of a person’s change in career.

-Since Massachusetts Mutual Life Insurance Company has been experiencing some of the highest turnover rates in its industry and the average time spent with the company is less than a year, it is crucial to understand leave the company.
-Additionally, it may be insightful to identify what type of company a new employee in order to get .
+Since Massachusetts Mutual Life Insurance Company has been experiencing some of the highest turnover rates in its industry and the average time spent with the company is less than a year, it is crucial to understand why people leave the company.
+Additionally, it may be insightful to identify what type of attributes the company should look for when hiring a new employee in order to get people who will bring value to the firm.

 What Drives Job Change?